lberrueta62/README/README.md

 All.integrated.minus9.minus16.minus17.
 M2b _stretch.markers.
 M2b _non-stretch.markers.
 M2b macrophages (M2b):  The data include 7 columns; column A include the total list of analyzed genes.
 Column B is the statistical significance p value, Column C represent the logarithmic of average expression or  log 2FC  per each gene.
 Column  D is the actual Fold change expression per each gene.
 Column E is the gene expression for the Stretch sample (pct.1).
 Column F is the gene expression for the No stretch sample (pct.2).
 Column G is the adjusted p value.

+All.integrated.minus9.minus16.minus17.
+Nph _stretch.markers.
+Nph _non-stretch.markers.
+Neutophils (Nph):  The data include 7 columns; column A include the total list of analyzed genes.
+Column B is the statistical significance p value, Column C represent the logarithmic of average expression or  log 2FC  per each gene.
+Column  D is the actual Fold change expression per each gene.
+Column E is the gene expression for the Stretch sample (pct.1).
+Column F is the gene expression for the No stretch sample (pct.2).
+Column G is the adjusted p value.

 For the Lipidomic data (LC-MS/MS: Liquid chromatography–mass spectrometry) Berrueta et al Lipidomics data sharing 111723.
 Data set was organized as follow: There are 5 columns describing the data: Column A describe the total  list of lipid mediators analyzed.
 Column B describe the average of each lipid mediator in No Stretch samples at 48h.
 Column C describe the average of each lipid mediator in  Stretch samples at 48h.
 Column D describe the average of each lipid mediator in No Stretch samples at 96h.
 Column E describe the average of each lipid mediator in  Stretch samples at 96h.